acobley/storm-vagrant/README.md

 If you include a Lib directory then any jar files in there will be added to the storm libs directory

-To run the topology, vagrant ssh to storm1 or storm2 and run the stirm jar command:
+To run the topology, vagrant ssh to storm1 or storm2 and run the storm jar command:

-/usr/share/storm/bin/storm jar /vagrant/storm-starter.jar storm.starter.ExclamationTopolog
+/usr/share/storm/bin/storm jar /vagrant/storm-starter.jar storm.starter.ExclamationTopology

 Watch the Vagrantfile for the versions of Storm and the Cassandra drivers that are downloaded.

 (Note: I'm sure this can be done more effectively, but it works for me !)

 /*    keyspace for the stormsync
 CREATE KEYSPACE keyspace2 WITH REPLICATION = {'class' : 'SimpleStrategy', 'replication_factor': 1};